Visitation Guide for Duarte Patients

 Le Bistro (Helford Hospital, first floor) - Le Bistro offers salads, panini sandwiches, pizza and an assortment of beverages, including lattes and soft drinks.
 Open every day from 7 a.m. to 7 p.m.

-Crossroads Café (South of Brawerman and southeast of Helford Hospital) - The café is open to the public and serves a variety of hot entrees, handmade sandwiches, fresh-tossed salads, snacks and beverages, and has a full service grill.
+Crossroads Café/Cafeteria (South of Brawerman and southeast of Helford Hospital) - The cafeteria is open to the public and serves a variety of hot entrees, handmade sandwiches, fresh-tossed salads, snacks and beverages, and has a full service grill.
 Heart-healthy items are featured daily.
-The café is open weekdays only, from 7 a.m. to 2:30 p.m.
+It is open weekdays only, from 7 a.m. to 2:30 p.m.

 City of Hope offers free interpretation for patients and caregivers whose first language is not English.
 Please call 626-256-HOPE (4673), ext.
 62282, to reach the Clinical Social Work office.